Making History: The Calm & The Storm: Multiplayer support

 The game supports up to 8 players playing multiplayer over TCP/IP internet connections, however, offers no formal matchmaking/game lobby systems.
 Players must arrange multiplayer games privately and manually connect.
 The multiplayer game is also turn-based, with players making their orders simultaneously and each player's orders being processed at the end of each turn as is normal in a single-player game.
+For port forwarding port 9103 is used, also Hamachi works.

 Scenario Editor

 A GUI-style Scenario Editor is included in patch 2.03 and allows customisation of many attributes, including the names, locations and industrial status of cities, the population, ownership, and culture of regions, and the starting technologies, armies, and resource stockpiles of individual nations.

 The game is further customisable through the use of the SQL programming language, allowing modification of the preset NPC diplomatic behavior and attitudes, however, these settings are not accessible in the Scenario Editor itself.

-The scenarios have been uploaded by users to GameBanana after the official scenario portal was shut down.
+The scenarios have been uploaded by users to GameBanana after the official scenario portal was shut down as well as a compilation of old scenarios from the original website.